 It’s that time of year again, folks!
 For the uninitiated, September is International Deaf Awareness Month, and with it comes a chance to make our voices heard.

-It started out as the International Day of the Deaf back in 1958 and was championed by the World Federation of the Deaf – the UN-recognised representative of Deaf people worldwide.
-It’s since been extended to being the International Week of the Deaf, and comprises the entirety of the last full week of September, though a quick Google search will show that there is a lot of variation out there.
+Deaf Awareness Month began as the International Day of the Deaf back in 1958, which was first championed by the World Federation of the Deaf.
+Since then, it has been extended to the “International Week of the Deaf,” which comprises the last full week of September.

-The purpose of Deaf Awareness Month (Or week, day, whatever!) is to increase public awareness of Deaf issues, people, and culture.
+The purpose of Deaf Awareness Month (or week, day, whatever!) is to increase public awareness of Deaf issues, people, and culture.
 Sign language, subtitled shows, accessibility at events, noise-consciousness, work safety, Deaf celebrities – there is so much we can share!

 “…if it helps to raise awareness and give others some understanding of our disability, share it!”

 What are you doing to spread awareness this month?